-At Barrow, the pastoral team is Mrs Woodland and Mrs Marshal, they are able to listen to concerns and signpost parents to the correct agencies.
+At Barrow, the pastoral lead is Mrs Woodland and she is able to listen to concerns and signpost parents to the correct agencies.
 If you would like to make an appointment to speak or see these ladies, contact the school office.

 Early Help means providing support for families as soon as a problem emerges, at any point in a child’s life.
 An Early Help assessment is a way of getting a picture about the whole family and using it to help you see what is working well and what areas could do with a bit of extra support.